neelriyer/neelriyer.github.io/_posts/2021-01-03-Album-Art-Cover-Wallpaper.md

 # Most Played Albums

 The next step is figuring out what are the most popular albums.
-I found the aggregate the playcount all songs in the album.
+To do this I found the aggregate playcount for all songs in the album.
 Then I sorted by playcount in descending order.

 ```python
 most_popular = full[['Album', 'Artist', 'Name', 'Play Count', 'Location']]